Put Your Exceptional Teaching Skills to Use by submitting a recorded micro-session for Accelerate 2026

 This flipped model allows presenters to focus on what they do best: teach well, deeply, and with purpose.

-How Learning Actually Happens at Accelerate
+How Learning Continues After Accelerate

 We take instructional design seriously—especially online.